December 30, 2014

 This whole roasted cauliflower is our new favorite and it is good.
 Crispy on the outside, soft on the inside and when it’s in the oven the scent draws everyone into the kitchen.
 It’s almost as if you can smell each of the ingredients as it bakes — the lemon, the anchovy, the garlic and the incredible scent of za’atar.
 As I type up the recipe my third go around is in the oven, the scent alone is making me antsy to finish up and grab a fork.

 Why roast the cauliflower whole other than for presentation?
-I love the way the inside still has some crunch and freshness but still has the sweetness of fully cooked cauliflower.
-I also love that you eat the entire head rather that just the florets, it makes it stretch farther at the dinner table.
+I love the way the inside still has some crunch and freshness but still has the sweetness of fully-cooked cauliflower.
+I also love that you eat the entire head rather than just the florets, it makes it stretch farther at the dinner table.

 I’ve investigated many ways to roast the head whole and this method works the best for us.
 It does take some time in the oven but gets a nice crispy shell with a moist center.
 It’s easy-peasy to put together.
 It’s delicious, tangy, salty and so beautiful.

 1 small whole head cauliflower, washed, dried and leaves removed